The package multe

 0 & 0

-matrix.
-The WLS estimator is then given by $b=\Pi\left(\begin{smallmatrix}
+The WLS estimator is then given by \(b=\Pi\left(\begin{smallmatrix}

 R^{-1}Q_{1}'\diag(\omega_{i})A\\

-for the inner product of linear estimators a and b, is by the delta method given by
+for the inner product of linear estimators \(a\) and \(b\), is by the delta method given by \[\begin{equation*}

-When the treatment is binary and overlap holds, the formula for $\psi_{i}(\hbate_{k})$ is similar to that discussed on page 29 in Imbens and Wooldridge (2009), except we don’t assume that the regression error Vi in is conditionally mean zero, so that the standard error is robust to misspecification.
+When the treatment is binary and overlap holds, the formula for \(\psi_{i}(\hbate_{k})\) is similar to that discussed on page 29 in Imbens and Wooldridge (2009), except we don’t assume that the regression error \(V_{i}\) in \(\eqref{eq:linear_mu}\) is conditionally mean zero, so that the standard error is robust to misspecification.

 The package applies the above formulas to the full sample.
 In cases